Sustainable Hydration: Your Guide to Using PATH Reusable Water Bottles in Nature and Camping

 Boiling

 Boiling water is a time-tested method of purification.
 By bringing water to a boil, you can effectively kill a majority of biological pathogens, including bacteria, viruses, and parasites, since most microorganisms cannot survive in water above 160 degrees Fahrenheit for more than a half hour.
 However, this method is less practical for those on the move since it requires a heat source and significant time.
 It may also not remove contaminants other than biological pathogens.
-You can see the CDC's recommended steps for boiling water here
+You can see the CDC's recommended steps for boiling water here.

 Portable Water Filters